 The Brennan Center’s Artificial Intelligence Legislation Tracker aims to increase public awareness of the myriad proposed regulatory approaches to AI legislation by serving as a repository of such AI-related bills introduced by Congress.
 Given both the known and unknown risks of AI, it is critical that the public have easy access to information on how lawmakers are attempting to address concerns.

-• Create or designate a regulatory authority to oversee AI
+- Establish or designate a regulatory authority or individual to oversee AI systems

-• Impose restrictions or requirements for the data underlying AI systems
+- Impose restrictions on or requirements for the data underlying AI systems

 The bills included address some of the most serious risks posed by AI systems, such as perpetuating discrimination and bias, opaque and untested operating systems, providing inaccurate information, undermining privacy, and enabling disinformation and manipulation of images, video, and audio to influence elections.